-Because we are an exempted company incorporated in the Cayman Islands, we are classified as a foreign enterprise under PRC laws and regulations, and our wholly-owned PRC subsidiaries, Shen Si Network Technology (Beijing) Co., Ltd., or Shensi Beijing, Futu Internet Technology (Shenzhen) Co., Ltd., Shenzhen Shidai Futu Consulting Co., Ltd. and Shenzhen Qianhai Fuzhitu Investment Consulting Management Co., Ltd. are foreign-invested enterprises, or FIEs.
+Because we are an exempted company incorporated in the Cayman Islands, we are classified as a foreign enterprise under PRC laws and regulations, and our wholly-owned PRC subsidiaries, Shen Si Network Technology (Beijing) Co., Ltd., or Shensi Beijing, Futu Internet Technology (Shenzhen) Co., Ltd., Shenzhen Shidai Futu Consulting Co., Ltd. Shenzhen Qianhai Fuzhitu Investment Consulting Management Co., Ltd., Futu Information Technology (Hainan) Co., Ltd. and Futu Business Information Consulting (Hainan) Co., Ltd. are foreign-invested enterprises, or FIEs.
 To comply with PRC laws and regulations, we conduct our business in China through our VIE and its affiliates.
 Shensi Beijing has entered into a series of contractual arrangements with our VIE and its shareholders.
-In addition, pursuant to the resolutions of all shareholders of Futu Holdings Limited and the resolutions of the board of directors of Futu Holdings Limited, the board of directors of Futu Holdings Limited or any officer authorized by such board shall cause Shensi Beijing to exercise Shensi Beijing's rights under the power of attorney agreements entered into among Shensi Beijing, Shenzhen Futu and the shareholders of Shenzhen Futu, as well as Shensi Beijing's rights under the exclusive option agreement between Shensi Beijing and Shenzhen Futu.
+In addition, pursuant to the resolutions of all shareholders of Futu Holdings Limited and the resolutions of the board of directors of Futu Holdings Limited, the board of directors of Futu Holdings Limited by such board shall cause Shensi Beijing to exercise Shensi Beijing's rights under the power of attorney agreements entered into among Shensi Beijing and Shenzhen Futu and the shareholders of Shenzhen Futu, as well as Shensi Beijing's rights under the exclusive option agreement between Shensi Beijing and Shenzhen Futu.
 As a result of these resolutions and the provision of unlimited financial support from our Company to Shenzhen Futu, we are considered to be its primary beneficiary for accounting purposes under U.S. GAAP.
 For a description of these contractual arrangements, see "Corporate History and Structure-Contractual Arrangements with Our VIE and Its Shareholders."